JuliaGeo/Geodesy.jl/README.md

 towards east `e`, towards north `n` and upwards `u` with respect to an unspecified origin.

-### Datums
+### Geodetic Datums

-Geodesy comes with several in-built geodetic (i.e. ellipsoidal) datums.
+Geodesy comes with several in-built geodetic datums.
 Worldwide datums include

 * `WGS84` - standard GPS datum for moderate precision work (representing both the latest frame realization, or if time is supplied a discontinuous dynamic